 Customize the new tab page on Google Chrome

-The new tab page has a brand new look but most of it is not exactly that new.
-The curvaceous Google search bar in the center and the rounded icons at the bottom were actually available before, just not enabled by default.
+The new tab page has a brand new look but most of it is not that new.
+The curvaceous Google search bar in the center and the rounded icons at the bottom were available before, just not enabled by default.
 You’d have had to enable them via Chrome flags.
-Now they’re enabled by default but also, but there are new options to customize the new tab page and they’re quite new.
+Now they’re enabled by default but there are new options to customize the new tab page and they’re quite new.
 One of these options is the option to add custom links to ‘most visited’.
-You no longer have to depend on Google to show you your favorite websites, which, to be honest, has hardly ever guessed the site I wanted to visit.
+You no longer have to depend on Google to show you your favorite websites, which has hardly ever guessed the site I wanted to visit.
 Users can now manually add them specifying the exact address and name.

 It’s such a basic feature that rivals of Chrome like Firefox and Opera have had since ages but it is finally on Chrome too.
-To add a shortcut just click on the + icon at the end of your most visited website list.
+To add a shortcut, click the + icon at the end of your most visited website list.
 Enter a name for the website and a URL and click Done.
 Chrome will automatically fetch the website’s favicon as long as you have an active internet connection.
 Similarly, you can also edit a shortcut.
 To do that, hover your mouse over the shortcut and a three-dot overflow menu button will appear.
-Clicking on it will open up the Edit shortcut dialogue.
-How To Customize The New Tab Page On Google Chrome
+Clicking it will open up the Edit shortcut dialogue.

 You’ll also notice a tiny cogwheel icon towards the bottom right of the new tab page.
 It lets you reset all shortcuts to default and also reset the background to default.
 More importantly, it lets you change the background to an image from Google’s own Wallpaper app from the Google Pixel smartphones named Chrome Backgrounds here.
 You can also upload an image of your own choice to use as the new tab page background.